 Explore The Eternal City’s nooks and crannies, people and treasures

-If have an urge to study in one of the world’s most famous and historic cities then Rome is the place to go.
+If have an urge to study abroad in one of the world’s most famous and historic cities, then Rome is the place to go.
 Arcadia in Rome combines academic learning inside the classroom with experiential learning on the streets and with the people of this daunting yet friendly cosmopolitan capital.

 All Arcadia in Rome courses include an excursion off-the-beaten-track such as a writing retreat in a Medieval castle/Bed & breakfast, living in an ancient trullo while studying sustainability or touring the L’Aquila earthquake site.